cerebral-legacy/cerebral-website/app/markdown/doc_the_debugger.md

 - Lists and groups signals executed
 - Gives insight into signal execution with all input, outputs, actions, paths and services affected
 - Click actions to go to source code
-- Double click signals to time travel (cerebral-model-immutable)
+- Double click signals to time travel (immutable model)
 - Live update of state tree visualizer
 - Edit state tree directly from debugger
 - See the active paths in the application